Reverse-Universe/SAS/Aggregation/README.md

 	output out=com_num_patient sum=;
 run;
 ```
-The structure of dataset `hos_level_num_patient.sas` and all the possible values for each variables.
+The structure of dataset `hos_level_num_patient.sas7bdat` and all the possible values for each variables.
 |year|type_of_patients|hos_level|number_of_patients|
 |----|----------------|---------|------------------|
 |2010,2011,...,2020|5 Types|Third, Second, First, Non|  |

 Total number of rows: 11 × 5 × 4 = 220

-The structure of dataset `com_num_patient.sas` and all the possible values for each variables.
+The structure of dataset `com_num_patient.sas7bdat` and all the possible values for each variables.
 |year|type_of_patients|community_hos|number_of_patients|
 |----|----------------|-------------|------------------|
 |2010,2011,..,2020|5 Types|0,1| |